Impact Campaign Open Call

 Represent Justice turns stories into action to change the legal system, while building the capacity of communities impacted by the carceral system.
 Together with filmmakers and film participants, we launch impact campaigns that connect award-winning films with movement leaders, and uplift community-led solutions to protect vulnerable communities, rather than reinforcing cycles of violence and harm.

-Since 2019, Represent Justice has led campaigns for eight feature films that address issues in the criminal justice system.
+Since 2019, Represent Justice has led campaigns for eight films that address issues in the criminal justice system.
 Our impact campaigns are centered around building capacity and narrative power for currently and formerly incarcerated film participants, who play a leading role on each campaign.
-We provide services to participants throughout the campaign, from mental health support, to public speaking training, to hands-on support for their creation of campaign material collateral.
+We provide services to participants throughout the campaign from mental health support, to public speaking training, to hands-on support for their creation of campaign material collateral.

 The Opportunity

-In Fall 2025, we will invite film teams with projects releasing in 2026 to apply to our Impact Campaign Open Call.
+We invite film teams with projects releasing in 2026 to apply to our Impact Campaign Open Call.

 The Impact Campaign Open Call consists of: